SubmarinerApp/Submariner/README.md

 * Fix getting an error message about OpenSubsonic extensions on non-OpenSubsonic servers.
 * Fix a regression with the ATS plist entries that blocked non-HTTPS servers.
+* Handle HTTP 410 and 501 from servers for unimplemented features.

 ### Version 3.3